Defense Mechanisms Articles

-Projection occurs when a person takes their unpleasant or painful thoughts are attributed them to another individual.
-If they don’t take ownership of these disturbing ideas, their pain lessens.
+Projection occurs when a person takes their unpleasant or painful thoughts are attributes them to another individual.
+If they don’t take ownership of these ideas, their pain lessens.
 People use projection when they feel like they can’t express their thoughts.
-Maybe they feel like they’re not allowed to feel the way that they’re feeling, and the defense mechanism protects them from feeling bad about themselves or shame for having these distressing thoughts or feelings or actions.
+This defense mechanism protects them from feeling shame for having these distressing thoughts or feelings or actions.
 Here’s an example of projection.
 A person cheats on his partner.
 He feels ashamed of his actions, but can’t own up to these feelings.
 He projects his shame onto his partner, accusing her of being unfaithful.
-She has cheated, but he gets relief from his negative feelings.
+She has not cheated, but he gets relief from his negative feelings.
 Projection serves a purpose.
-It protects an individual from coming face to face with something they did that they feel bad about or an emotion they don’t want to explore.
+It protects an individual from coming face to face with something they feel bad about or an emotion they don’t want to explore.

 Defense mechanisms are gut emotional reactions to when we feel like other people are attacking us.
-Online counseling is an excellent place to discuss what defense mechanisms you’re using to protect yourself, and find ways to confront your painful feelings without checking out emotionally.
+Online counseling is an excellent place to discuss what defense mechanisms you are using to protect yourself, and find ways to confront your painful feelings without checking out emotionally.
 When you work with an online therapist, you will learn how to manage your emotional reactions to things.
-Search the BetterHelp network where there’s an extensive list of counselors who can help you work through your feelings and support you on your journey to wellness.
+Search the BetterHelp network to find help with these defense mechanisms.
+Here you can find an extensive list of counselors who can help you work through your feelings and support you on your journey to wellness.